-The current low housing inventory has some of its roots in an event that occurred nearly 15 years ago.
+The low housing inventory of recent years has some of its roots in an event that occurred nearly 15 years ago.
 “There really haven’t been enough homes built since the housing crisis,” Knee says.

 After the housing market crashed in 2008, the number of new homes being built plummeted.
 There were 1.35 million new construction starts in 2007, but that number dropped to just 554,000 in 2009.
 New construction starts didn’t reach 1 million again until 2014 and have continued to lag below the 1.5 million number that was common in the 1980s and 1990s.

 While there were 1.6 million new construction starts in 2021, Knee notes that nearly half a million of those were for apartments or multifamily dwellings rather than single family homes.
 And now, supply chain issues are causing delays in the completion of these properties.

 With a shortage of new homes being built, that has pushed more buyers into the existing home market.
 However, that is not the only reason for low inventory levels.